 And us?
 We’re mostly back to normal.
 I’m not sure I’m quite back to being on top of the washing, but that’s my fault for having five children, I probably never will be.

 I have so much respect and admiration for all the families we met in hospital.
 Those whose children would be back there, again and again.
 They’re not special people, they don’t have a special reserve that the rest of us don’t have to deal with the horror that is having an ill child.
-They take from themselves, they use energy they don’t have, they just keep going because they love their child and will do anything for them.
+They take from themselves, they use energy they don’t have spare, they just keep going because they love their child and will do anything for them.

 I only got a glimpse of that world, they are so incredible for doing what they do I cannot find the words.
-Sometimes I think it’s easier to pretend that other people are more saintly, thar they have something we don’t have, because then we don’t have to think about their struggles as much.
+Sometimes I think it’s easier to pretend that other people are more saintly, that they have something we don’t have, because then we don’t have to think about their struggles as much.
 By putting them on a pedestal, we don’t appreciate the effort and stress that they go through, we don’t appreciate how hard their “normal” is, and we should, we should notice it.
 If we noticed it more, things like Respite Care would be funded better.

-But the reason I finally decided to write this is I started wondering and thinking about how I would have acted if I hadn’t known that Foxgloves were poisonous; if I hadn’t known what they looked like when not in flower.
+The reason I finally decided to write this is I started wondering and thinking about how I would have acted if I hadn’t known that Foxgloves were poisonous; if I hadn’t known what they looked like when not in flower.

-Had I not known then I would have put her to bed, I would have assumed she had a bug, I would have tried not to take her to hospital because noro-virus is so contagious.
+Had I not known, then I would have put her to bed, I would have assumed she had a bug, I would have tried not to take her to hospital because noro-virus is so contagious.
 She wouldn’t have been given charcoal, she wouldn’t have been monitored, she wouldn’t have been given the antidote, she wouldn’t have been on a drip.

-I couldn’t have seen her bradycardia (slow heart rate) or her Heart Block.
+I couldn’t have seen her bradycardia (slow heart rate) or her heart block.
 Things would have gotten a lot worse before we went to hospital.